i-m-javed/vectorj-showcase/README.md

 The platform also enables organizations, communities, and educational institutions to engage with students through events, challenges, and collaborative initiatives, creating a bridge between talent and opportunity.

-The platform runs at [vectorj.in](https://vectorj.in) with a React SPA deployed on Vercel and an Express API backed by MongoDB Atlas.

 ---

 ## Demo